regionjs/region-core/docs/Migrate.md

 If you meet some problem not listed, please raise an issue.

+## Migrate From 9.x to 10.x

+remove deprecated functions.

+## Migrate From 8.x to 9.x

+use `createCombinedRegion` instead of `createRegion`.

+remove deprecated functions.

 ## Migrate From 8.0 to 8.x

 Some warning but nothing breaks.